-This summer marked our 11th visit, and our teens, ages 16, 15 and 13, had just as much fun this year as they did when they were toddlers.
+We marked our 11th visit, and our teens, ages 16, 15 and 13, had just as much fun as they did when they were toddlers.
 With a wide variety of things to do, this Ohio destination appeals to kids of all ages.

 Initially deterred by the island’s reputation as a party destination, we decided that the drive from our house — just under two hours — was perfect for a one-day adventure.
 And while the island has a good number of bars that are packed during the day, we’ve never felt like it was an inappropriate place for a family getaway.
 We’ve also never been there after dark.

 While we opt to make our visit a day trip, there’s enough to do on the island that you could easily spend the weekend there or in Port Clinton, one of two locations where Detroiters can catch a ferry to Put-in-Bay.
 Port Clinton also is home to the African Safari Wildlife Park, and it’s 30 minutes from Cedar Point.

 Miller Ferries and Jet Express offer ferry service to the island.
 Each option has pros and cons.
 For example, the drive to the Miller Ferry dock is about 15-20 minutes farther than the Jet Express dock.
 The longer drive time compensates for the amount of time on the boat — 18 minutes versus 30.

 We prefer Jet Express.
 Although it costs more because it docks right downtown, Miller passengers need to take a bus, taxi or immediately rent a golf cart to get to the downtown area.